 He went to school at Cogswell Polytechnical in Sunnyvale, California for Sound Engineering and had a dream of moving towards snow capped mountains.
 In 1994, he packed up his truck and a uHaul and drove out to Salt Lake City, Utah to follow his dream of opening up an analog recording studio.

 In a basement of his home in Utah an analog recording studio was built and soundproofed.
-It was there that he captured several musicians and bands over the years under the label Recording Club.
+It was there that he captured several musicians and bands over the years, including his own music, under the label Recording Club.

 In 1995, he purchased his first motorcycle.
 It was a Yamaha XT 350 enduro.
 His passion for adventure was bursting at the seams and was motivated to get a bigger motorcycle by the 1969 movie “Easy Rider”.
 Soon after his purchase in late 1996, he was conversing with an old friend in Mountain View, California about a possible road trip.
 He convinced Darren to head south of the border with him in late 1997 to see pyramids.